meltaylor78/pie_junkie/README.md

 - Checkout
     The checkout screen consists of three major elements;
-    1. Deliver Details
+    1. Delivery Details

-    A table the customer can provide the hipping address and contact details.
+    A table for the customer to provide their shipping address and contact details.
     For a login / registered user this data can be pulled from their profile app.
+    Includes option to save delivery details as default delivery in profile

     2. Payment card details

     The payment details form, integrated to Stripe where the customer can securely enter their card details.
-Card details are sent to stripe for processing and never saved on the sight for security reasons.
+Card details are sent to stripe for processing and never saved on the site for security reasons.

     3. Summary of the order

     The checkout page also provides a summary of the order that is being process, the customer can see all the details of what there order consists of and the cost of each product and total cart cost.

-    Note: On mobile, the page is rearranged ti better suit mobile, the order summary is moved to the bottom of the screen below the forms.
+    Note: On mobile, the page is rearranged to better suit mobile, the order summary is moved to the bottom of the screen below the forms.

     <details><summary>Checkout Page</summary>
         <img src="readme_assets/images/checkout_page.jpg">